Republic of the Congo entry requirements for Colombia passport holders

 Frequently asked questions

 No, the visa is not extendable.
-You must leave before your visa expires.
-If you need to stay longer, you'd need to apply for a new visa from outside the country.
+You must leave the country before your visa expires.
+If you need to stay longer, you'd have to exit and re-enter with a new visa, but that's not guaranteed — plan your trip accordingly.

 Official sources